 If your child is younger, write the numbers and draw dots to help identify how many seeds need to be added to the apple.
 If your child can already identify numbers and is counting, go ahead and allow them to count without counter dots on the apples.

-Once your child masters number recognition and counting, then you can write the number name to practice reading sight words.
+Once your child masters number recognition and counting, you can write the number name to practice reading sight words.

 A Math Counting Apple Seeds Game For Preschoolers

-I then give her either buttons or pom poms to use as apple seeds.
+I then give her buttons or pom poms to use as apple seeds.
 She will go down the line and add her seeds to each apple.
-If she gets stuck recognizing a number I have her count from the first apple and have her stop where she got stuck.
+If she gets stuck recognizing a number, I have her count from the first apple and have her stop where she got stuck.
 This helps her go back and look at her numbers, helping with memorization.

 Once she masters numbers 1-12, I will add the teen family and then word recognition as part of our reading sight-words.
 Remember combining lessons with the same them always makes it that much more fun for your child.
 You can create my Butterfly Letter Matching Game using apples.